 In 2017 we will be continuing our successful program of workshops for children with learning and support needs, and expanding this to also reach children with chronic illness.

-Throughout 2017, we're moving into a dedicated classroom space inside Canterbury Boys High School to spend some quality time with the students in all manner of creative writing endeavours.
+Throughout 2017and 2018, we're moving into a dedicated classroom space inside Canterbury Boys High School to spend some quality time with the students in all manner of creative writing endeavours.
+The first year of this programs was independently evaluated - and the results are great!

 A partnership between Sydney Story Factory and Poetry Sydney.